raitonoberu/sptlrx/README.md

   folder: ""
 ```

 If you want to use your local collection of `.lrc` files to display lyrics, specify the folder to scan.
 The application will use files with the most similar name.
+When used in conjunction with a local player, it will first look for a file with the same path as the music file, with the extension replaced by `.lrc`.

 All other lyrics sources will be disabled.

 ## Information